 Angelique van Engelen - 8/30/2007

-An Al-Qaeda-linked group from the Philippines managed to publish excerpts of a recruitment film for over 24 hours on YouTube, raising questions about online safety.
+An Al-Qaeda-linked group from the Philippines managed to publish excerpts of a recruitment film for over 24 hours on YouTube and to buy YouTube views to promote it, raising questions about online safety.
 YouTube took the video off the site after pressure from security officials.
 But is that a bad idea?
 Terrorists resorting to YouTube surely increase transparency?

 BREAKING NEWS: Al-Qaida Recruiting On YouTube